snowjaguar625/nodebestpractices/README.md

 ## ![✔] 4.3 Carefully choose your CI platform (Jenkins vs Rest of the world)

 **TL;DR:** Your continuous integration platform (CICD) will host all the quality tools (e.g test, lint) so it better come with a vibrant echo-system of plugins.
 [Jenkins](https://jenkins.io/) is the default for many projects as it has the biggest community along with a very powerful platform at the price of complex setup that demands a steep learning curve.
-Its rivals, online SaaS like [Travis](https://travis-ci.org/) and [CircleCI](https://circleci.com), are much easier to setup without the burden of managing the whole infrastructure.
+Its rivals, online SaaS tools like [Travis](https://travis-ci.org/) and [CircleCI](https://circleci.com), are much easier to setup, without the burden of managing the whole infrastructure.
 Eventually, it's a trade-off between robustness and speed - choose your side carefully

 **Otherwise:** Choosing some lightweight SaaS vendor might get you blocked once you need some advanced customization.
 On the other hand, going with Jenkins might burn precious time on infrastructure setup